Chenyt-Dev/coding/AAA_No_Categories.md

 * It's easy to implement after looking at the solutions.
 * Need to figure out what is the fastest approach, what is the best possible complexity.
 * MULTIPLE

+### 16. 3Sum Closest
+* Similar to 15 but just need to maintain a closest value.
+* Can use Math.abs but I used 2 values(for + and -) which is redundent.